 - 3.18.1 Casing insulators shall be installed as indicated in the Drawings to effectively isolate the pipeline from the casing.
 The Contractor shall test the performance of the casing insulators before and after backfilling in accordance with Part 8, Testing. - 3.18.2 Before backfilling, the Contractor shall test the integrity of the insulators by using a Gas Electronics Model No. 601 Insulation Checker or an approved equivalent.
 If the testing results indicate less than 100% insulation, then the casing insulators shall be repaired and retested at the Contractor's expense. - 3.18.3 After backfilling, testing shall be performed by measurement of native pipe-to-soil potentials on the pipeline and the casing at both ends of the casing.
 If the difference in native pipe-to-soil potentials is greater than 100 mV, then the casing shall be considered isolated from the pipeline.
 If the difference in native pipe-to-soil potentials between pipe and casing is less than 100 mV, then additional testing shall be performed, as follows.
 Temporary CP current shall be applied to the pipeline.
-"On" and "Instant Off" pipe-to-soil potentials between the casing.
+"On" and "Instant Off" pipe-to-soil potentials shall be measured on the pipeline and the casing at both ends of the casing.
 If the "Instant Off" potential of the casing is more negative than the native potential of the casing, then the pipe is not isolated from the casing and shall be repaired and retested at the Contractor's expense.